University of Exeter: Students' Guild

 Students at Exeter are represented by a Students' Guild, which has an active role in campaigning at local and national levels.
-It is run by four elected sabbatical officers who act as executive directors and trustees: Lily Margaroli (Guild President), Isabel Harrison (VP Opportunities), Bella Enoizi (VP Education), and Marion Ojua (VP Liberation & Equality).
-Additionally to this, there are eight non-executive directors, four of which are elected student trustees and the remaining four external trustees.
+It is run by five elected sabbatical officers who act as executive directors and trustees: Guild President, Education Officer, Societies and Employability Officer, Communities and Equality Officer and Student Living Officer, Additionally to this, there are ten non-executive directors, five of which are elected student trustees and the remaining five external trustees.
 There are also other non-sabbatical officers representing areas of the student population and student activities areas.
 These are elected by students in a series of elections throughout the academic year.

 There are more than 250 affiliated student societies, including a large variety of hobbies, communities, and political interests.

 The Debating Society, which predates establishment of the university, started life in 1893 as the Exeter Debating Society at the Royal Albert Memorial College, and has played host to many notable speakers including Anthony Eden, H. H. Asquith, Ludovic Kennedy, Michael Foot and Stephen Fry.
 From 2012, a debating scholarship supported by alumni of the Debating Society has been made available.

 Bracton Law Society (or "BLS") was established in 1965 and became the largest student society at the University of Exeter in October 2016, with more than 1,040 members.
 The society has received national recognition as one of the largest and most successful student law societies in the United Kingdom.
 In 2018, BLS was disbanded after 5 of its members, including committee members, were found to be engaged in a racist and misogynist group chat.

 Exeter Student Volunteers is a volunteering agency within the students' guild which runs its own projects with members of the local community that are run by volunteers and provides further volunteering opportunities through links with external partner organisations.
 There is a RAG (Raising and Giving) group which exists to raise money for five nominated charities, and collects in town centres around Britain every weekend.
 RAG events are run by students, under the co-ordination of a full-time member of staff.
 The main aim of these societies and activities groups is to provide opportunities for student development.